manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-01-12-disable-rails-before-slash-after-callback.markdown

 ## Supported callbacks

 In the above example I show only two rails callbacks.
-Here's a list of the supported callbacks you also can disable with it
+Here's a list of the supported callbacks you also can disable with it.

   - `:after_initialize`
   - `:after_find`